-Park the mower on a flat level surface.
+Park the mower on a flat-level surface.
 Lay cardboard or newspaper on the ground to protect the surface from oil drips.
-Allow your Craftsman for run for a few minutes to warm up your engine oil.
+Allow your Craftsman to run for a few minutes to warm up your engine oil.
 Warm oil flows better than cold oil for draining.
-Shut off mower.
+Shut off the mower.

 Before working on your Craftsman riding mower, you must take the following safety precautions to prevent the mower from starting and moving while you are working on it:

 - Set your parking brake.
 Use wheel chocks to prevent it from rolling.

 - Refer to your owner’s manual for additional safety procedures specific to your model.

 Step 3: Change Your Engine Oil & Filter

 Your engine oil and filter should be changed every 50 hours or annually to keep your engine lubricated with clean oil.
 Not changing your engine oil regularly can have damaging effects on the engine.

 Note: If your engine is new, you need to change the oil after the initial 5-hour break-in period.

 Remove Engine Oil Plug: Open the hood and locate the oil drain plug on the lower side of the engine.
 Clean dirt and debris from the area around the oil plug so you don’t contaminate the engine when removing the oil plug.